radicalxdev/marvel-ai-backend/README.md

 ## Overview

 This guide is designed to help contributors set up and run the backend service using Docker.
 Follow these steps to ensure that your development environment is configured correctly.

+NOTE: if you choose to authenticate Google Cloud through the SDK and not with a local serice account key, you must comment out `GOOGLE_APPLICATION_CREDENTIALS` in the Dockerfile.

 ## Prerequisites